qutip/qutip-tutorials/tutorials-v5/miscellaneous/v5_paper-jax.md

 To compute derivatives, it is often numerical approximations (e.g., finite difference method) that need to be employed.
 Especially for higher order derivatives, these methods can turn into costly and inaccurate calculations.

-Auto-differenciation, on the other hand, exploits the chain rule to compute such derivatives.
+Auto-differentiation, on the other hand, exploits the chain rule to compute such derivatives.
 The idea is that any numerical function can be expressed by elementary analytical functions and operations.
 Consequently, using the chain rule, the derivatives of almost any higher-level function become accessible.